Amigoshan/data_cacher/README.md

 ### Basic Ideas
-**Note that this datacacher won't help in every case.
-It only helps when there are lots of repetitive loadings between samples or batches.**

 When randomly loading sequences from a bunch of trajectories, different sequences might have a large overlap (as in the figure below), which results in loading the same image multiple times.
 Because the most time-consuming thing is loading data from the storage (SSD, hard drive, or networked storage) to the RAM.
 The idea to accelerate the loading is to cache a subset of trajectories in RAM, and load sequences from these cached trajectories exclusively before the next cache is loaded.

 ![Loading sequences from trajectories](imgs/seq_loading.png)

 This datacacher maintains two buffers in RAM.
 One is a "loading" buffer, one is a "ready" buffer.
-Data is loaded alternately to these two buffers using multiple workers.
+Data is loaded alternately to these two buffers in multiple threads.
 The training code loads data from the ready buffer and will either wait for the next buffer or repetitively train on the current one once all data has been sampled.

+**Note that this datacacher won't help in every case.
+It only helps when there are lots of repetitive loadings between samples or batches.**

 **Note that the datacacher breaks the IID assumption.
 Depending on the size of your buffer, or whether you allow repetitive sampling, the distribution of your data will be less IID.**